 King Cobra Facts

-- The common name of this reptile creates a great deal of confusion, however, being quite deceptive.
+- The common name of this reptile creates a great deal of confusion, however, being very deceptive.
 That’s because, regardless of its other impressive attributes, it does not qualify as a true cobra.
 True cobras have decidedly different attributes.

 King Cobra Physical Description

 Quite remarkably, the beautiful but deadly King Cobra averages about 13 ft (4 m) in length.
 Exceptional individuals, however, sometimes attain a length of a much as 18.5 ft (5.6 m).
 Both measurements far outdistance any other known venomous snakes, though.

 Despite its great length, however, the extremely dangerous snake remains a relative lightweight reptile.
 Surprisingly, this reptile typically averages no more than 13 lb (6 kg) in weight.
 In point of fact, the heaviest King Cobra on record only weighed 26 lb (12 kg.).